Five Government Programs That Will Help Landlords Through the Coronavirus Crisis

 COVID-19, also known as the novel coronavirus, has caused unease around the world.
 A health crisis has compounded into an economic crisis, and, as a result, many families are unsure where their next paycheck will come from.
-To help Americans keep food on the table and cover their expenses, the federal government has decided to issue a $1,200 stipend to every citizen that makes less than $75,000 a year.
+To help Americans keep food on the table and cover their expenses, the federal government has decided to issue a $1,200 stipend to every citizen who makes less than $75,000 a year.
 An unprecedented infusion of cash into the SBA loan program is also being used to keep businesses afloat and people employed.

 But even with these measures, tenants across the country are unsure if they’ll be able to make their next rental payment.
 According to the National Multifamily Housing Council, 31% of renters had not paid rent as of April 5th (for comparison, that number was just 18% for the same period last year).

-Landlord’s can be doing their part to ease the financial hardship of their tenants.
+Landlords can be doing their part to ease the financial hardship of their tenants.
 But many simply do not operate with enough margin to waive or reduce rent and they’re feeling left out in the cold by the massive stimulus package.

 However, the U.S. government has thrown landlords a financial lifeline of sorts.
 While the efficacy of these “rescue” programs remains to be seen, it does seem that they will help many landlords get through this trying time.